VICLER/StepMot/README.md

-# StepMot
-Arduino library for driving stepper motor
+# Arduino library for Stepper Motors

 ### Features
 * this library allows you to drive your stepper motor very precisely in ABSOLUTE mode